EnigmaBridge/client.js/README.md

 ## Examples

-The few basic examples for using this client for communication with EB.
+The few basic examples for using this client for communication with EnigmaBridge.

+You can test this client code and examples below online in the [Runkit] on NPM (platform for in-browser JavaScript NodeJS prototyping).

 ### Process Data